ibowditch/userdocs/_build/html/_sources/events.md.txt

    system.

    Members who are known to be attending this event should be added to the event by the OIC ahead of time.
-If they arrive at the station to travel to the event (eg. at a training centre), they can sign-in as normal.
+If they arrive at the station to travel to the event (e.g. at a training centre), they can sign-in as normal.

    Any member not on the preset list will not be offered the option of signing in to external events when they tag in.
    External events normally run for a full day, and if the attendees are known up front, there is no point asking